Muzafer Mujić

-Muzafer Mujić (born 1931) is a Bosnian physiologist known for his contributions to classification of sympathomimetic drugs and comparative pharmacodynamics of imidazolines.
-He is Professor Emeritus at the University of Sarajevo and Editor-in-chief of Bosnian Journal of Basic Medical Sciences.
+Muzafer Mujić (born 14 June 1931) is a Bosnian physiologist known for his contributions to classification of sympathomimetic drugs and comparative pharmacodynamics of imidazolines.
+He is professor emeritus at the University of Sarajevo and Editor-in-chief of Bosnian Journal of Basic Medical Sciences.

 Early life and education

-Mujić graduated in 1960 from University of Sarajevo Medical Faculty.
+Mujić graduated in 1960 from the University of Sarajevo Medical Faculty.
 After a short period of clinical internship and clinical practice, he started an academic career at his home university, at the Institute for Physiology and Biochemistry, where he obtained his PhD (1972), and professorship (1978).

 Career

 His early research interests included basic research in classification of sympathomimetic drugs and comparative pharmacodynamics of imidazolines.
-During his career Mujić held important academic positions, including Vice Dean of Pharmaceutical Faculty of the University of Sarajevo (1980-1984) and Head of the Institute for Physiology and Biochemistry, Medical Faculty of the University of Sarajevo (1993-1998).
+During his career Mujić held important academic positions, including Vice Dean of Pharmaceutical Faculty of the University of Sarajevo (1980–1984) and Head of the Institute for Physiology and Biochemistry, Medical Faculty of the University of Sarajevo (1993–1998).
 He was one of the founders of the Association of Basic Medical Sciences of Bosnia and Herzegovina, and the Bosnian Journal of Basic Medical Sciences, where he is active Editor-in-chief for many years.